What Is CMA or Cow's Milk Allergy?

 Cow's Milk Allergy

-Cow’s milk allergy, or dairy allergy, is the most common type of food allergy in infants in the United States.
-It happens when the immune system mistakenly identifies a usually harmless protein within the cow’s milk as harmful and triggers an allergic reaction.
-This leads to symptoms that can either occur immediately (within minutes) or be delayed for up to a few days after consuming dairy or foods containing cow’s milk protein.
+Cow’s milk allergy in infants, or dairy allergy, is the most common type of infant food allergy in the United States.
+It happens when the immune system mistakenly identifies a usually harmless protein within cow’s milk as harmful and triggers an allergic response.
+The associated issues can either occur immediately (within minutes) or be delayed for up to a few days after consuming dairy or foods containing cow’s milk protein.

-Cow’s milk allergy has a wide range of signs and symptoms, which may include:
+Cow’s milk allergies have a wide range of signs and symptoms, which may include:

-- Digestive problems (abdominal pain, vomiting or diarrhea)
+- Digestive issues - Abdominal pain, vomiting or diarrhea.

-Hay fever-like symptoms (sneezing or itchy, runny or blocked nose)
+- Hay fever-like issues - Sneezing or itchy, runny or blocked nose.

-If your baby has cow’s milk allergy, you’ll need to eliminate cow’s milk protein from their diet, so their symptoms improve.
-If you’re breastfeeding, this may mean eliminating cow’s milk protein or dairy products from your own diet, as this could be passed to your baby through your breast milk.
-Always consult your doctor or healthcare professional before removing major food groups, such as dairy, from your diet.
+- If you’re breastfeeding, this may mean eliminating cow’s milk protein or dairy products from your own diet, as this could be passed to your baby through your breast milk.
+Always consult your doctor or healthcare professional before removing major food groups such as dairy from your diet.

-If you’re bottle feeding, you’ll need to switch your baby onto a special hypoallergenic baby formula designed for infants with cow’s milk allergy.
+- If you’re bottle feeding, you’ll need to switch your baby onto a special hypoallergenic baby formula designed for infants with cow’s milk allergy like Nutramigen.
 It’s important that you only put your baby onto a dairy-free diet under the advice and supervision of a healthcare professional.

-There are some obvious sources of cow’s milk protein such as cow’s milk products like cheese, butter and ice cream.
+There are some obvious sources of cow’s milk protein such as cow’s milk products like milk, cheese, butter and ice cream.
 However, cow’s milk protein can also be “hidden” in a large number of foods, including bread, cookies, cakes, ready-made baby foods and processed meats, so be sure to always read food labels carefully.
-It’s a good idea to ask your supermarket for a list of their milk-free foods.
-Don’t just rely on allergy advice labels, but always read the full ingredients lists.
-Manufacturers often change their recipes, so check the ingredients every time.

 Babies with cow’s milk allergy could be allergic to goat’s and sheep’s milk, as the proteins in these milks are similar to each other.
 These milks are not recommended for babies who are allergic to cow’s milk protein.